dhruvsts/graphql-query/README.md

 npm i express apollo-server-express graphql nodemon

 run the following on apollo sandbox:
-//this it to get all users
+//this it to get all users:
 {
   getAllUsers {
     id